 Teaching hours and attendance:

 Each module which you study on campus will require you to attend classes and carry out independent work.
-The PgDip academic modules require you to attend from 9.15am to 6.15pm.
+The MSc academic modules require you to attend from 9.15am - 6.15pm.
 You should be aware that services may operate over seven working days.
-Placement may involve evening and weekend attendance.
-All students are required to purchase professional indemnity insurance.
+Placements may involve evening and weekend attendance.
+You will be expected to mirror the working hours of practice educators and be required to purchase professional indemnity insurance.

 Links with industry/professional bodies:

-You can apply for membership of the College of Occupational Therapists and eligibility to apply for registration with the Health and Care Professions Council to work as an occupational therapist.
+Upon successful completion of the course, you can apply for membership of the College of Occupational Therapists and will be eligible to apply for registration with the Health and Care Professions Council to work as an occupational therapist.

 Criminal records check: